 Ms. Irish stated that the Commissioners already knew that the property owners could ask for concrete in front of their houses.
 So, why was the Historic Preservation Commission discussing this?
-Ms. Novak commented that it had to be a Council approval on an individual basis.
-Mr. Gray added that each property would need to be reviewed by City Council and approved by motion, unless there was some omnibus motion that all the addresses could be consider together.
+Ms. Novak commented that it had to have City Council approval on an individual bases.
+Mr. Gray added that each property would need to be reviewed by the City Council and approved by motion, unless there was some omnibus motion that all the addresses could be considered together.